TFerrarah/TFerrarah/README.md

 # Hello there 👋
-I'm Tommaso, someone who likes to put one's between zeros _if you know what i mean_.
+I'm Tommaso, someone who likes to put one's between zeros _if you know what I mean_.

 ## 🎯 Main interests
 - 📹 Video editing